uw-dims/tsk4j/README.md

 // List available operations
 > ops

-// Extract all files in sda1 that are not in sda2
+// Extract all files in sda1 that are not in sda2 (Newer Files)
 > op 2 1 2

-// And show this in a table
+// And show this new bodyfile in a table
 > tb 3
 ```